Analysis of Unitarity in Conformal Quantum Gravity: Introduction

 The general consensus regarding the ghost problem appears to be that even if a given theory exhibits an Ostrogradsky instability at the classical level, this does not necessarily mean that the quantum theory is also inconsistent.
 While it is true that a quantum Hamiltonian operator with negative eigenvalues implies a violation of unitarity at the quantum level, it is in principle possible to quantize a fourth order theory in such a way that the quantum Hamiltonian has only positive eigenvalues.
-In short, the ghost problem can likely be avoided with the right quantization procedure.
+In short, it may be possible to circumvent the ghost problem using an appropriate quantization procedure.
 Many interesting theories have been constructed in this spirit over the years; notable examples include the well-known work of Boulware, Horowitz, and Strominger \cite{Boulware1983}, the more modern works by Donoghue and Menezes in \cite{Donoghue2019,Donoghue2021} and Anselmi in \cite{Anselmi2018}, which are related to the original Lee-Wick models \cite{Lee1969a}, as well as the the Agravity prescription \cite{Salvio2016} and developments in $\mathcal{PT}$-symmetric QFT \cite{Bender2008,Mannheim2018}, among others.

 In this work we present a novel view on the ghost problem in fourth order gravity by means of BRST quantization in the covariant operator formalism; a framework developed by Nakanishi, Kugo, Ojima, and their contemporaries in order to establish unitarity in Yang-Mills theories \cite{Kugo1979b,Nakanishi1990,Kugo}.
 This kind of analysis has been applied to General Relativity \cite{Kugo1978-2} and also recently to unimodular gravity \cite{Kugo2022}, though applying it to quadratic gravity is only possible after recasting the fourth order classical theory to second order by introducing auxiliary fields which, if integrated out, return the original fourth order action.
 We put our focus on conformal gravity, the particular quadratic gravitational theory that is not only globally scale invariant, but locally invariant under the full conformal group.
 We focus on conformal gravity specifically because of its higher level of symmetry, which as we will see, leads to a richer BRST structure as compared to the globally symmetric case.
 We have in fact performed all of the analogous computations in the body of this text for globally scale invariant quadratic gravity as well and found that the discussion on unitarity works in nearly the exact same fashion, with the key differences being an additional two physical scalar modes and a simpler Faddeev-Popov ghost system in the globally invariant case.
 All the important differences between the globally and locally symmetric cases will be discussed in the conclusion.